What Every Grower Should Know About Producing Hemp Seedlings

 Here are some things to consider as you weigh whether to produce your own seedlings or outsource this task to a grower:

-- Trialing: The best way to learn is through trialing.
-Before attempting to germinate your entire hemp seed purchase, it would be wise to do a small trial to make sure your procedures and technique are going to work and have the desired end result of producing grade A quality hemp seedlings.
+The best way to learn is through trialing.
+Before attempting to germinate your entire hemp seed purchase, it would be wise to do a small trial.
+This will make sure your procedures and technique are going to work and have the desired end result.

 Rooted Hemp Seedling

 So there you have it!
-There is no “right” answer on deciding whether to grow and produce your own hemp seedlings or working with a grower to do this for you.
+There is no “right” answer on deciding whether to grow and produce your own seedlings or working with a grower to do this for you.
 Every hemp business and growing operation is unique and comes with its own set of challenges.
-Ultimately, you have to make the best decision with the end in mind of planting, growing, and harvesting a beautiful hemp field in the fall.
+Ultimately, you have to make the best decision with the end in mind.
 We hope this article has helped you come one step closer to making that decision!

 If you are looking for hemp varieties this season but are unsure of where to start, try taking our Variety Quiz, which will help you discover the best hemp genetics for your unique business.